 1. APPLICATION AND SCOPE .
 3

 2. LEGISLATIVE FRAMEWORK .
 3

 3 OBJECTIVE OF POLICY .
 3

 4 DEFINITIONS .
 4

 5 PURPOSE AND OBJECTIVES OF INVESTMENTS .
 5

-6 STANDARDS OF CARE
+6 STANDARDS OF CARE .
+5

 7 DELEGATION OF AUTHORITY .
 6

 8 RATING OF FINANCIAL INSTITUTIONS .
 6

-9 AUTHORISED INVESTMENTS .
-7
+9 AUTHORISED INVESTMENTS

-10 INVESTMENT LIMITATIONS .
-7
+10 INVESTMENT LIMITATIONS

-11 INVESTMENT MANAGERS .
-8
+11 INVESTMENT MANAGERS -

-12 THE PROCESS OF INVESTMENT OF FUNDS .
-8
+12 THE PROCESS OF INVESTMENT OF FUNDS

-13 SAFEKEEPING AND CUSTODY .
-9
+13 SAFEKEEPING AND CUSTODY

-14 INVESTMENT ETHICS .
-9
+14 INVESTMENT ETHICS

-15 INVESTMENT PRINCIPLES 10
+15 INVESTMENT PRINCIPLES

-1. 5.2 Limiting Exposure 10
+5.2 Limiting Exposure 10

-1. 5.3 Risk and Return 10
+1: 5.3 Risk and Return

-1. 5.4 Payment of Commission
+1: 5.4 Payment of Commission 10

-1. 5.5 Call Deposits and Fixed Deposits 10
+5.5 Call Deposits and Fixed Deposits

-1. 5.6 Restriction on Tenure of Investments 11
+5.6 Restriction on Tenure of Investments

-16 CONTROL OVER INVESTMENTS 11
+16 CONTROL OVER INVESTMENTS

 17 STANDARD OF CARE

-18 OTHER EXTERNAL INVESTMENTS 12
+18 OTHER EXTERNAL INVESTMENTS

-19 BANKING ARRANGEMENTS 12
+19 BANKING ARRANGEMENTS

 20 RAISING OF DEBT

-21 REPORTING AND MONITORING OF DEBT 13
+21 REPORTING AND MONITORING OF DEBT

 22 INVESTMENTS FOR THE REDEMPTION OF LONG-TERM LIABILITIES.
-13

 23 INTEREST ON INVESTMENTS

 24 REPORTING AND MONITORING OF INVESTMENTS

-25 TITLE AND COMMENCEMENT 14
+25 TITLE AND COMMENCEMENT

 26 POLICY REVIEW 14

 27 RISK CONSIDERATIONS WITH THE BANKING AND

-INV 'ESTMENTPROCESS 15
+'ESTMENTPROCESS

-28 APPENDIX A: INVESTMENT AND BANKING PROCEDURES 17
+28 APPENDIX A: INVESTMENT AND BANKING PROCEDURES

-1. EFFECTIVE CASH MANAGEMENT
+1. EFFECTIVE CASH MANAGEMENT.

-1. .1 Cash Collection
+1.

-.2 Cash Management Programme 17
+2 Cash Management Programme 17

-.3 Bank and Cash in terms of the local government: municipal finance
+1.3 Bank and Cash in terms of the local government: municipal finance

-nanagement Act No. 56 of 2003, Chapter 3 Part 1
+Approximation Approximation and the second s

-29 APPROVALS Brror!
-Bookmark not define d.
+29 APPROVALS Bookmark not define :a.